Zero-cycles on varieties over p-adic fields and Brauer groups: Unramifiedness theorem for Brauer groups

 where for $x \in \gfiber_0$, $\fo_x$ denotes the integral closure of $\Z$ in $\kappa(x)$. \end{thm} \begin{rem} For $x \in \gfiber_0$, $\Br(\fo_x)$ is a finite $2$-torsion group by the classical Hasse principle. \end{rem} \begin{pf} The above sequence is a complex by the properness of $\cX$.
 We show that the resulting specialization map is injective.
 Let $P$ be the set of all prime numbers.
 For $p \in P$, let $\Z_p^\h$ be the henselization of $\Z$ at $(p)$.
 Put $\Q_p^\h:=\Frac(\Z_p^\h)$, and let $Q_p$ be the set of all closed points on $\gfiber_{\Q_p^\h}$.
 We construct the map

 as follows.
 Let $x$ be a closed point on $\gfiber$ and let $v$ be a closed point on $\gfiber_{\Q_p^\h}$.
 We define the $(x,v)$-component of $\alpha$ as the natural restriction map (resp.\ the zero map), if the composite map $v \ra \gfiber_{\Q_p^\h} \ra \gfiber$ factors through $x \ra \gfiber$ (resp.\ otherwise).
 Note that for $v \in Q_p$, there exists a unique $x \in X_0$ such that the composite map $v \ra \gfiber_{\Q_p^\h} \ra \gfiber$ factors through $x \ra \gfiber$, and that this uniqueness implies the well-definedness of $\alpha$.
 Now let us consider a commutative diagram of specialization maps whose commutativity follows from the definition of $\alpha$.
-In this diagram, the bottom horizontal arrow is injective by Corollary \ref{cor:key}, and the left vertical arrow is injective by the localization exact sequences with $Y_p:=\cX \otimes_{\Z}\bF_p$, and the excision isomorphism Hence the upper horizontal map is injective as well and we obtain the theorem. \end{pf}
+In this diagram, the bottom horizontal arrow is injective by Corollary \ref{cor:key}, and the left vertical arrow is injective by the localization exact sequences {\allowdisplaybreaks

+}with $Y_p:=\cX \otimes_{\Z}\bF_p$, and the excision isomorphism Hence the upper horizontal map is injective as well and we obtain the theorem. \end{pf}